Compendium solar spectrum formation: NLS+NLW: Avrett models

 Indeed, more modern Bifrost (\rrref{endnote}{note:Bifrost}) simulations obtain about the same average temperature decay with relatively small spread at these heights \SSXpage{59}.
 Profile fitting with 1D models is least suspect for lines formed there, as the \MgI\ 12\,micron lines of \rrref{endnote}{note:MgI12micron}.}.

-I love the Avrett models, in particular VALIIIC because of the many diagrams in \citetads{1981ApJS...45..635V} and especially its many-page Fig.\,36 continuum formation diagrams (some copied in \RTSApage{204}{}\,--\,\RTSApage{206}{} and in \SSXpage{61}\,--\,\SSXpage{67}).
+I love the Avrett models, in particular VALIIIC because of the many diagrams in \citetads{1981ApJS...45..635V} and especially its many-page \linkadspage{1981ApJS...45..635V}{33\,ff}{Fig.\,36} continuum formation diagrams (some copied in \RTSApage{204}{}\,--\,\RTSApage{206}{} and in \SSXpage{61}\,--\,\SSXpage{67}).
 Since VALIIIC obeys all the standard RT equations, meaning all those in RTSA, these graphs describing spectral continua arising from the VALIIIC density and temperature stratifications provide valuable insights on spectrum formation and its intricacies.
-They are of enormous didactic value because {\em everything\/} in Avrett's output graphs is fully understandable from the input physics $\approx$ RTSA physics.
-The same holds for the newer Avrett models and his latest ALC7.
-Therefore I made many ALC7 demonstration figures: \SSXpage{73} showing ALC7 stratifications, \SSXpage{76} ultraviolet continua, \SSXpage{77} hydrogen line formation, \SSXpage{77} overview of strong-line formation, then \SSXpage{78}\,ff explaining line-formation plots \rrendnote{ALC7 line formation plots}{note:ALC7plots}{ These 17 triple-graph displays \SSXpage{78}\,ff show populations, source functions, emergent profiles for 13 representative lines of the ALC7 star with common intercomparable graph formats.
+They are of enormous didactic value because {\em everything\/} in Avrett's output graphs is fully understandable from the input physics $\approx$ RTSA physics \rrendnote{Fe ionization in VALIIIC}{note:VAL-FeII}{ RTSA teacher J.\,T.\,Wright (Penn State) has pointed out that in VALII \linkadspage{1976ApJS...30....1V}{37}{Fig.\,22} the electron donor ranking is Mg--Si--Fe but VALIII \linkadspage{1981ApJS...45..635V}{67}{Fig.\,47} has Fe on top -- and reported that his students could not reproduce the latter.
+I checked with the RH code (\rrref{endnote}{note:RH}) and also got Mg on top, just as for MACKKL and newer Pandora stars.